espocrm/documentation/docs/extensions/export-import/export-import-usage.md

 #### `--pretty-print`

 Store data in pretty print format.
-By default define `false` value.
+The default value is `false`.
 Possible values:

 * `true`,
 * `false`.

 #### `--user-active`

 Default user status for imported users.
 This applies to all user except admin user with ID `1`.
-By default define `false` value.
+The default value is `false`.
 Possible values:

 * `true`,
 * `false`.